rspa9428/aoc2016/README.md

 aoc2016.q - corresponding q translations

+* I've included q translations as I thought they might be useful as a learning tool

 * Tried to credit people where possible, let me know if I've missed anything

 * Only had a finite amount of energy for tidying things up and/or trying to optimize, so I'm sure many of these are neither the fastest, nor the tersest way